 Key Investigation

-The Key Investigation area of SSH Hunter provides information that centers around host aspects of SSH key data that is collected by Sandfly.
+The Key Investigation area of SSH Hunter provides information that centers around SSH key data that is collected by Sandfly.

 Table View

-The principle page offers search capabilities for various key fields and lists all discovered SSH keys in an easy to use table.
+The principle page offers search capabilities of textual fields and lists all SSH keys, whether discovered or manually added, in an easy to use table.

-Clicking anywhere on a row of data, excluding the checkbox and action buttons, will open a page that contains additional details associated to that entry.
+Single clicking on a hyperlinked value or double clicking on a row of data, excluding the checkboxes and Action buttons, will open a panel which contains the details of the associated entry.

 Detail View

-Under the Visualization tab the nodes in the Explorer section can be expanded and the panel can be zoomed or moved around in order to follow the relationship between keys, users, and hosts.
-Below the Explorer is the Key Use Timeline showing key quantities on that host over time.
+The Explorer area, found in the Summary tab and a larger, dedicated view under the Visualization tab, can expand and collapse its data and the area can be zoomed or moved around in order to follow the relationship between keys, users, and hosts.
+Below the Explorer is the Key Use Timeline section showing key quantities on the connected hosts over time.

-Clicking on the Hosts, Users, or Zones tabs will drill down into the associated data.
+Clicking on the Hosts, Users, or Zones tab will provide a table with of the respective data.

 Manually adding keys